ChrisMM/quality_mgmt_info/team_examples.md

 ## :card_index: Quality team involvement examples

 _Here are some examples of a Quality team on client software projects.
-Each are not comprehensive, yet try to capture some of the salient actitivies on each project._
+Each are not comprehensive, yet try to capture some of the salient activities on each project._

 Listed in descending order by (most-recent) engagement date.
 QM = Quality Manager / TE = Test Engineer